-What is a Biohazard Spill Kit?
+What Is A Biohazard Spill Kit?

 Biohazard Spill Kit Contents

-- Absorbents: These are sorbents made for absorbing biological materials in the event of a spill.
+These are sorbents made for absorbing biological materials in the event of a spill.
 They often come in many shapes and sizes, including large mats, thick pillows and so on and are an effective form of spill control.

 It is also used to protect the hands from coming into contact with spilled biohazardous substances.

 These wipes are used to sanitize the hands after cleaning up a biological spill.

 This is an instruction sheet that provides instructions for personnel responsible for cleaning up biological spills.
 It contains detailed procedures on how to clean up biological spills.

-A Biohazard spill kit includes additional items that are dependant on the location and site’s requirements.
-These additional items may include safety coats or aprons, shoes, dust mask, safety goggles, respirators as well as disinfectants, disinfectant wipes, bucket, waste bags with tie and spill warning signs.
+A Biohazard spill kit also includes additional items that are dependant on the location and site’s requirements.
+These additional items may include safety coats or aprons, shoes, dust mask, safety goggles, respirators as well as disinfectants, disinfectant wipes, bucket, waste bags with a tie and spill warning signs.

-Why Should Your Business Have a Biohazard Spill Kit
+Why Should Your Business Have A Biohazard Spill Kit?

 The benefits of having a biohazard spill kit in the work environment are enormous.

-- Social: The presence of biohazard spill kits in a work environment helps a company to showcase its awareness of health and safety issues.
+The presence of biohazard spill kits in a work environment helps a company to showcase its awareness of health and safety issues.
 This keeps employees secure and confident of their wellbeing in the work environment.
 In general, employees who feel secure and confident tend to be more productive, leading to improved financial returns for their employers.

-- Environmental: Biological spills spread very fast and cause land, air and water pollution if left uncleaned for a long period of time.
-However, the use of biohazard spill kits helps to clean up biological spills as soon as they occur, thereby preventing them from spreading to other areas.
+Biological spills can spread very fast and cause land, air, and water pollution if left untreated.
+Biohazard spill kits help to clean up biological spills as soon as they occur, thereby preventing them from spreading to other areas.

-Which Workplaces Should Have a Biohazard Spill Kit on site?
+Which Workplaces Should Have A Biohazard Spill Kit On Site?

 Biohazard spill kits are ideal for workplaces that deal with harmful biological substances.
 These include:

-These work environments deal with a large amount of biological waste spillages such as vomits and poop.
+These work environments deal with a large number of biological waste spillages such as vomits and poop.
 The use of biohazard spill kits can help them to manage their biological wastes in a health and safety way.

-- Public Facilities: Biohazard spill kits are ideal for public facilities such as public toilets, schools and high roads that have the potential of experiencing accidental spillages of biological substances such as urine and blood.
+Biohazard spill kits are ideal for public facilities such as public toilets, schools and high roads that have the potential of experiencing accidental spillages of biological substances such as urine and blood.